Stakely/stakely-docs/docs/staking-api/what-is-the-staking-api.md

 # What is the Stakely Staking API

-Welcome to the **Staking API Suite** by Stakely, a comprehensive B2B solution designed to seamlessly integrate staking functionalities into your applications.
-Tailored for non-custodial wallets, centralized service providers, and custodians, our API suite offers a robust set of endpoints that empower your platform with staking capabilities, enhancing your service offering and user experience.
+Welcome to the **Staking API Suite** by Stakely, a B2B solution designed to integrate staking functionalities into your applications.
+Tailored for non-custodial wallets, centralized service providers, and custodians, our API suite offers a set of endpoints that provide your platform with staking capabilities, enhancing your service offering and user experience.

 ## Core Functionalities